open-cogsci/osdoc/content/pages/manual/variables.md

 ## Using conditional ("if") statements

-Conditional statements, or 'if statements', provide a way to indicate that something should happen only under specific circumstances, such when a certain variable has a specific value.
+Conditional statements, or 'if statements', provide a way to indicate that something should happen only under specific circumstances, such when some variable has a specific value.

 The most commonly used if-statement in OpenSesame is the run-if statement of the SEQUENCE, which allows you to specify the conditions under which a particular element is executed.
-If you open a SEQUENCE item, you will see that every item from the sequence has a 'Run if...' option.
-The default value is 'always', in which case the item is always called, but you can also enter a condition here.
-For example, if you want to show a green fixation dot after a correct response, and a red fixation dot after an incorrect response, you can create a sequence like the following (this makes use of the fact that a KEYBOARD_RESPONSE item automatically sets the `correct` variable, as discussed above) as shown in %FigRunIf.
+If you open a SEQUENCE item, you see that every item from the sequence has a 'Run if …'' option.
+The default value is 'always', which means that the item is always run; but you can also enter a condition here.
+For example, if you want to show a green fixation dot after a correct response, and a red fixation dot after an incorrect response, you can create a SEQUENCE like the following (this makes use of the fact that a KEYBOARD_RESPONSE item automatically sets the `correct` variable, as discussed above) as shown in %FigRunIf.

-*Important:* A run-if statement only applies to the run phase of an item.
-The prepare phase of an item is always executed.
+*Important:* Run-if statements only apply to the Run phase of items.
+The Prepare phase is always executed.
+See also [this page](%link:prepare-run%).

 %--
 figure: